A Question the Records Can't Answer

 Through the wonders of the modern-day internet, I discovered that Cres (Cherso is Italian) has digitised Catholic Church records!
 Not digitised as in searchable, but scanned.
 So I went looking, page by page, reading Italian/Latin records and finally found this:

 Domus 288 was the house number - I'm unable to find any maps of Cres from that time that reference those house numbers, but honestly, looking at modern-day Cres, the buildings in the "old town" have not changed that much.
+That might have to be a fun, in-person trip to Croatia to see if I can uncover where he was actually born and lived in that small town.

-A small fishing village on an island in the Adriatic:
+Modern-day Cres is a small fishing village on an island in the Adriatic:

 - blight mildew ruining olive plantations;